Frozen Pumpkin Applesauce Dog Treats

 Frozen Applesauce and Pumpkin Dog Treats Recipe

-Ingredients list
+Ingredients List

-½ cup unsweetened applesauce
+• ½ cup unsweetened applesauce

-½ cup pumpkin puree
+• ½ cup pumpkin puree (NOT pumpkin pie mix)

-First, get your silicone mold, I like these paw and dog bone molds or a regular ice cube tray.
+First, get your silicone mold.
+I like these paw and dog bone molds or a regular ice cube tray.
 Make sure to choose molds that will make treats appropriate to your dog’s size.

-Pumpkin puree and applesauce in a bowl.
+Pumpkin puree, applesauce, and water in a mixing bowl.

 Mix well.

-Tap the mold gently on the counter to remove any air bubbles and to ensure the mixture is evenly spread.
+Then, carefully pour or spoon the mixture into your molds.
+Tap the mold gently on the counter to remove any air bubbles.

 Once the treats are fully frozen, take them out of the freezer and pop them out of the mold or tray.